-The Act indicates that benefits paid pursuant to this expansion won't be charged to the experience-rating accounts of employers, and there won't be a work-search requirement for affected employees.
+The emergency ordinance indicates that benefits paid pursuant to this expansion won't be charged to the experience-rating accounts of employers, and there won't be a work-search requirement for affected employees.

-Employers with employees in the District of Columbia should ensure compliance with the DOE leave requirements and provide impacted employees information about expanded unemployment benefits.
-For details on the Act, go here.
+Employers with employees in DC should ensure compliance with the leave requirements and provide impacted employees information about expanded unemployment benefits.
+For details on the emergency ordinance, go here.
 Keep in mind that the DCFMLA has existing notice and other requirements that may apply, barring further guidance or rules from the district.
 For details on the DCFMLA, go here.

 Posted: March 24, 2020